meleyal/generative-music-with-javascript/website/book/primers/javascript.md

 title: JavaScript
 ---

-In this chapter, we'll look at the features available in JavaScript for working with audio, namely the Web Audio API.
+In this chapter we'll look at the features available in JavaScript for working with audio, namely the Web Audio API.
 Technically, the Web Audio API is not part of the JavaScript language itself, but is a standard part of the web platform implemented by modern browsers.